 What if I want to make a larger quantity than 4.5 litres?

 You could buy our Brewery Expansion pack and make double the quantity.
 Making 2 beers is really not much more work than 1.
 You’d also need 2 recipe refills.
+If you want to make 18 litre batches, pick up a Big Recipe Refill (most beers are available as a Big Recipe Refill)

 Where do the ingredients come from?